geo4lib/geo4libcamp-website/docs/glossary.md

 ### ISO 19110

-This is an additional, optional XML file that can be created that contains the feature catalog, a listing a dataset&glossary/#39;s attribute types along with information including definitions, descriptions, and frequencies.
+This is an additional, optional XML file that can be created that contains the feature catalog, a listing a dataset's attribute types along with information including definitions, descriptions, and frequencies.

 ### ISO 19115